marvan5111/Instana---Application-Performance-Management-APM-/README_INSTANA.md

 ## Project Completion Note

 ✅ **All Objectives Achieved**
-- Generated synthetic datasets for 5 key Instana endpoints
+- Generated synthetic datasets for 10 key Instana endpoints
 - Ensured cross-file consistency (entity IDs match across datasets)
 - Comprehensive validation: JSON validity, schema compliance, record counts
 - All validation checks pass with no errors
 - Ready for QA harness and agentic AI workflows

-**Validation Summary**: All 5 datasets (120 entities, 15 apps, 40 endpoints, 120 timeseries, 30 issues) are valid JSONL with consistent entity references.
+**Validation Summary**: All 10 datasets (120 entities, 15 apps, 40 endpoints, 120 timeseries, 30 issues, topology graphs, alert configs, catalogs) are valid JSONL with consistent entity references.

 **Validation run (2025-11-17):** All validation checks executed via `validate_all.py` passed with no errors.
 See `validate_all.py` for reproducible validation steps and sample output.